josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 - October 7th - A simple bar chart showing the "Top 10 Airports with respect to Origin/Departures" has been completed.
 Also, the stacked bar chart showing the "Average Delay Time and Delay Reason for various airline carriers" has been completed.
 - October 14th - Create two pie charts showing the number of flights delayed at departure as well as at arrival and another pie chart showing the proportion of delayed flights that were diverted.
 - October 21st - Create one donut chart showing the airlines with the most delayed flights and another one for airports with the most delayed flights.
 - October 28th - Combine two or three charts to a single dashboard and enable interaction between those charts.
-Clicking, hovering, zooming & menus/sliders should be working fine.
+Selecting, hovering, zooming/brushing, linked highlighting, shared navigation & menus/sliders should be working fine.
 - November 4th - Add the remaining charts to the dashboard and enable interaction between all the charts.

 ## Future Work